If you have news that you would like share, submit articles, pictures, and ideas to [email protected].

 The flood water is starting to recede, and power is returning to many counties across Texas, Florida, and other locations affected by the recent barrage of storms.
 However, this does not mean the danger is over, as large amounts of standing water, contaminated areas, and toxic mold has left the affected areas with a serious risk of mosquito-borne illnesses.
 The amount of standing water has created a breeding ground for the blood-sucking insects that serve as carriers for several diseases.

 The mosquito population may have been initially swept away by the rains; however, they will quickly make a return to affected areas, bringing with them diseases such as Zika, West Nile virus, and others.
 They contract these illnesses by feeding off infected hosts such as birds, dogs, or even humans.
 How much time do we have before they return?
 In 2005 following hurricane Katrina, it took the mosquito population about a year after the disaster to make its way back to the city, carrying an outbreak of the West Nile virus.
-It’s a good idea to start preparing now for a similar phenomenon.
+It's a good idea to start preparing now for a similar phenomenon with protective mosquito netting.

 Pave The Way